dmerc12/BankingApp/README.md

 - Users can close their accounts.
 - Users can leave the bank.

-# Security Notes:
-- All passwords are stored as hash versions rather than plain text.
-- Custom session ID tokens stored in cookies manage access to main pages.

 # Getting Started:
 - to clone:
   - git clone https://github.com/dmerc12/PythonBanking.git